Advantour

 Karmravor Church

-The most well-known monument of Ashtarak is the survived Karmravor church.
+One of the most well-known landmarks of Ashtarak is the survived Karmravor church.
 It was built in the seventh century .
 Read more...